dahlia/fedify/docs/tutorial/microblog.md

 It's complex to explain here how [`CryptoKey`], `CryptographicKey`, and `Multikey` differ, and why there need to be so many formats.
-For now, let's just note that when initializing the `Person` object, the `publicKey` property accepts the `CryptographicKey` format and the `assertionMethods` property accepts the `MultiKey[]` (TypeScript notation for an array of `Multikey`) format.
+For now, let's just note that when initializing the `Person` object, the `publicKey` property accepts the `CryptographicKey` type and the `assertionMethods` property accepts the `MultiKey[]` (TypeScript notation for an array of `Multikey`) type.

 By the way, why are there two properties in the `Person` object that hold public keys, `publicKey` and `assertionMethods`?
 Originally in ActivityPub, there was only the `publicKey` property, but later the `assertionMethods` property was added to allow registration of multiple keys.
-Similar to how we generated both RSA-PKCS#1-v1.5 and Ed25519 format keys earlier, we're setting both properties for compatibility with various software.
+Similar to how we generated both RSA-PKCS#1-v1.5 and Ed25519 keys earlier, we're setting both properties for compatibility with various software.
 If you look closely, you can see that we're only registering the RSA-PKCS#1-v1.5 key to the legacy `publicKey` property (the first item in the array is the RSA-PKCS#1-v1.5 key pair,